incountry/sdk-nodejs/README.md

 ```
 #### Encryption
 InCountry uses client-side encryption for your data.
 Note that only body is encrypted.
 Some of other fields are hashed.
-Here is how data is transformed:
+Here is how data is transformed and stored in InCountry database:
 ```
 {
 	key, 		// hashed